nikkefimov/snippetbox/cmd/notes.md

 -Working with session data
 set the session functionality to work and use it to persist the confirmation flash message between HTTP requests.
 Update handlers.go, templates.go, base.layout.tmpl

+-Auto displaying flash messages automate the display of flash messages, that any message is automatically included the next time any page is rendered.
+That change means that no longer need to check for the flash message within the snippetView handler.

+update helpers.go, edit handlers.go